AalyTokombaev/taco-laget/Deliverables/ObligatoriskOppgave2.md

 * There are two main programmers, and they often stream for everyone to see when working on it so everyone takes part in the code
 * Because of this senior and junior developers have a lot more commits than the rest of the group as they are responsible for the code going in and for choosing the best solutions represented by the group

+## MVP's
+* We have not completed two of the MVPs because we have focused on getting very good quality on the code associated to the code, and making the board look nice.
+* We want high quality on the board and have therefore spent more time improving that, rather than finishing the rest of the code.

+## Bugs
+* Aspect ratio is wrong on Mac.
+The tecture is loaded wrong.
+* The one card-graphic does not load properly on the one Linux-computer we have tested the game one.
+We are not sure if it is a local bug or not.

 ## Maximum three improvements for this sprint:
 * Set clearer part-goals
 * Everyone must get better at checking the projectboard everytime we start something new
 * Get better at writing tests

+## To build and run the program, run the Main.java class in inf112.RoboRally.app.

 # User stories: